What is Rebound Headache (Medication Overuse Headache)?

 How Do I Get Out of Rebound Headache?

 The chronic daily headaches will never improve until a weaning detoxification from the overused medications happens.
-It can take 4-6 weeks for improvement to start to occur beginning after there is a consistent detoxification and minimizing use of the offending medication.
+It can take 4-6 weeks for improvement to start to occur beginning after there is a consistent detoxification and weaning off or down of the offending medication.
 This time-frame may vary depending on the medicine used, duration of use, frequency of use, and quantity of use.

-This process of weaning and detoxification is generally accompanied by starting and adjusting preventative daily headache medications by the patient’s physician.
+This process of weaning and detoxification is most successful when accompanied by the use of preventative daily headache medications.
 A general slow wean off of overused medications is seen below, and can be adjusted based on quantity and frequency of the overused medication:

-Week 1: If using daily, decrease to half (or 2/3rd) of the amount of medication typically used daily (for example, if taking Tylenol 4 times per day, decrease to 2 times per day, etc.).
+Week 1: If using daily, decrease to half (or 2/3rd) of the amount of medication typically used daily (for example, if taking Tylenol 4 times per day, decrease to 2 times per day for the first week).

 Week 2: Use no more than 6 days per week.